tjson/tjson.js/README.md

 tjson-js is presently targeting <b>ES2017</b>.
-This is because we soon plan on making use of the [TC39 Integer] type when it becomes available, and want to make sure users of this library can handle modern ECMAScript revisions.
+This is because we soon plan on making use of the [TC39 Integer] type when it becomes available, and want to make sure users of this library can handle modern ECMAScript versions.

 Please make sure your JS runtime is ES2017 compliant, or use a transpiler like [babel] support older versions of ECMAScript.